uswds/uswds-site/pages/documentation/getting-started-developers/phase-one.md

 npm does the work of installing packages and, behind the scenes, automatically installing all the software each package needs to run (also known as a package’s dependencies).
 The final software is saved into a new directory called `node_modules`.

-Install USWDS from the command line, and save it as a dependency in your `package.json` as follows:
+To install USWDS from the command line and save it as a dependency in your `package.json`, run the following command:

 {:.site-terminal}
 ```bash